codemmmmm/file_indexer_searcher/README.md

 * Run the install script `sudo python3 install.py`.
 Python 3 is required.
 * The directory may now be deleted.
 * Some python libraries might be missing.
 Install the missing ones by running e.g. `pip install pyyaml'.
+  *  Vanilla Ubuntu has been tested and requires no extra library.
+Vanilla Fedora Workstation requires the colorama and yaml python libraries.

 The database and log path are saved in `/var/lib/file_index_search/config.yaml`.